VisionandCognition/NHP-Process-MRI/docs/NHP_fMRI_Pipeline.md

 * https://github.com/VisionandCognition/Process-NHP-MRI

-This repository include the process_nhp_mri Python package.
+This repository includes the `process_nhp_mri` Python package.
 To be able to use, you should include the python directory in your PYTHONPATH:

     export PYTHONPATH=$PYTHONPATH:/PATH/TO/Process-NHP-MRI/python